BoaPi/learning-rust/README.md

 * rust brings in a set of items defined in the standard library, that is in scope of every program, this is called `prelude`
 * if a type is not part of the `prelude`, we need to bring it in scope explicit with a `use`statement

+## Standard libraries

+* to obtain user input and write output we need the `io` standard lib

 ### Heap & Stack

 * most programming languages do not require to think of `heap`and `stack`